 As part of reclamation, the surface will be graded so that storm water from areas reclaimed to open space and/or agriculture will not enter Lake A and Lake B. Storm water runoff will be directed to retention ponds within the North Reclamation Areas, including the Main Silt Pond and the backfilled Lake J, or to Arroyo del Valle.
 The Eliot Quarry operates under Waste Discharge Requirements General Permit No. R2-2015-0035 (NPDES No. CAG982001) for discharge of aggregate wash water and groundwater to Shadow Cliffs and the Arroyo del Valle (collectively referred to as the WDRs).
-For ongoing mining operations, the WDRs require monitoring of discharges for compliance with specific water quality standards, as presented in Table 12.
-Comparison of the standards in Table 12 with the water-quality data from Lake B and surrounding surface water and groundwater samples (see Tables 2 and 3) indicates that the future discharge of water pumped from Lake B for reclamation purposes will meet the water quality standards specified in the WDRs.
+For ongoing mining operations, the WDRs require monitoring of discharges for compliance with specific water quality standards, as presented in Table 16.
+Comparison of the standards in Table 16 with the water-quality data from Lake A, Lake B and the Fresh Water Pond (see Table 7) and from nearby groundwater and surface water sources (Tables 5 and 6) indicates that the future discharge of water pumped from Lake B for reclamation purposes will meet the water quality standards specified in the WDRs.
 If, however, water may be discharged to an offsite location other than Shadow Cliffs or the Arroyo del Valle, then it will be necessary for CEMEX to submit a Notice of Intent (NOI) to RWQCB and the State Water Resources Control Board to modify the point of discharge in the WDRs.